 Knowing the type of soil that will promote the best growing conditions is key when growing vegetables.
-Knowing what kind of soil you have in your garden bed can give you an idea of how much organic matter needs to be added and which fertilizers you should use.
+Knowing what soil you have in your garden bed can give you an idea of how much organic matter needs to be added and which fertilizers you should use.

 Types of Soil